 Features: Wetlands and some uplands make up this 1.52 acre parcel.

-Location: Delano Road right next to an abandoned cranberry bog.
+Location: Delano Road close to where it intersects with Point Road, right next to an old cranberry bog.

 Generously donated to SLT in 1996 by Raymond and Ruth Covill.

-Features: Donated to SLT in 1996 and contiguous with our Hood Property (donated in 1998).
+Features: 7.8 acres and contiguous with our Hood Property (donated in 1998).
 The property consists of mostly upland forest habitat.

 Location: Located just off south of the east-bound lane of I-195 and is bisected by Old Parlowtown Road.